bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_translations(query, lang)

-   Return the translations in a language using a query.
+   Return the translations of a query in a language.

-   Queries the :class:`~translations.models.Translation` model in a language using the provided query and returns the queryset.
+   Queries the :class:`~translations.models.Translation` model using the provided query in a language and returns the queryset.

-   :param query: The query to use to fetch the translations.
+   :param query: The query to fetch the translations of.
    :type query: list(~django.db.models.Q)
    :param lang: The language to fetch the translations in.
    :type lang: str
-   :return: The translations in the language using the query.
+   :return: The translations of the query in the language.
    :rtype: ~django.db.models.query.QuerySet(~translations.models.Translation)

    .. testsetup:: _get_translations